zeropointnothing/koulouri/README.md

 note that curses support is only likely to work on UNIX/Linux systems, and Windows users may experience issues. thus, it is only imported when this flag is supplied.

+### gui

+`-g, --gui`

+start Koulouri using the Qt based GUI.
+This is currently a work-in-progress, as I do not have much experience with Qt or GUI design in general.

 ## commands (tui)

 commands for Koulouri's built in TUI (see [tui](#tui))